Cloud-CV/EvalAI/docs/source/host_challenge.md

 Please refer to the [documentation](https://cli.eval.ai/) for more details on this.

-A good example of submission guidelines is present [here](https://eval.ai/web/challenges/challenge-page/1820/submission).
+A good example of submission guidelines for code-upload challenges is present [here](https://eval.ai/web/challenges/challenge-page/1820/submission).

 <!-- ### Step 5: Upload configuration on EvalAI